thatsabhi22/popular-movies-app/README.md

-# Popular Movies Stage-2 App
+# Popular Movies Stage 2 App
 Android Developer Nanodegree Popular Movies Stage 2 App

 This is the Stage 2 of the Popular Movies App.